sandbox-utils/sandbox-venv/README.md

 In comparison to the above, `sandbox-venv` is like `chroot` on steroids.
-It uses the same isolation primitives that containers use (process sandbox via Linux namespaces, isolated filesystem view), but without all of the container runtime baggage—YMMV.
+It uses the same isolation primitives that containers use (process sandbox via Linux namespaces, isolated filesystem view), but without all of the container runtime baggage ...
+YMMV.